 4. Remember the Student Dress Code…and the Weather

 Bring your favorite outfits, but don’t forget about the CIA’s student dress code when packing your clothes.
 Whenever you are in any of the academic buildings, you must be in either a chef’s uniform or business casual attire.
-Check out this post by student blogger Morgan for guidance.
 And though you’re starting school in late summer, New York gets pretty chilly come mid-October.
 So pack your rain gear, some extra layers, coat, and thick socks to keep you toasty.